Year 7 Admissions (2021 Entry) to Sir Thomas Rich's School

 How does my son gain admission to Sir Thomas Rich’s?

 Sir Thomas Rich’s is a selective school.
 To gain a place your son must first sit the Admissions Test in September of Year 6.
-The test will be held on Saturday 12 September 2020 (date to be confirmed) at 8.45am.
+The test will be held on Saturday 12 September 2020 at 8.45am.
 To be eligible for a place, your son must achieve the qualifying standard in the Admissions Test.
 Where there are more than 150 qualified students, the LA will offer places according to a student’s position in the rank order of Admissions Test scores and the school preferences made by parents (see also section on How will the successful pupils be selected.)

 How do I apply for entry?